deeperdolphin/papers/EGR.md

 #### **(d) No Big Rip**

 A diverging (\Lambda_{\rm ent}) would require (R_{\rm code}\to 0), incompatible with the growth law, which generically increases code depth.
-Thus EGR forbids super-accelerating instabilities.
+Thus EGG forbids super-accelerating instabilities.

 #### **(e) Information permanence**